As a new teacher, Josh Stock often found himself stretched thin as he raced around his classroom trying to answer student questions.

 “I think that the style of video depends on your personality.
 I can record a video with no script, just because that's my personality.
 Other people want to write down a script.
 And they want to practice it a few times.
 It’s just what you're comfortable with as far as your preparedness level.”

 For those who aren’t comfortable on camera, screencasting is an option.
 That involves recording your voice over images on your screen.

 “There are ways for each personality type to create video,” Stock said.
 “It’s just finding what works best for you. ”

 For those interested in creating videos, Stock offers these four tips:

 The biggest stumbling block for teachers in trying video, Stock says, is the feeling that they have to be perfect, with smooth transitions, cool music and no “ums” or “uhs”.
 “My thought is, the video is never perfect,” he said.
 “It doesn't matter how perfect I think it is, the kids will pick out things that are wrong about it.
 I think if teachers just pull out their phones and try it, they’ll find ways it can help in their classrooms.”
 Stock has a three-take rule: If he doesn’t get it exactly right by the third take, he goes with what he has.
 Also, Stock advises to keep editing to a minimum.

 2. Keep it simple

 A good place to start is with daily announcements because they are straight-forward and low stakes.
-Next, record repeated content – those lessons ir that you deliver over and over with few deviation.
+Next, record repeated content – those lessons that you deliver over and over with little deviation.
 For example, Stock will make a video about a common grammar error he sees in assignments and post a QR code in the classroom that the students can scan to get access.
 Another easy starting point is to just read an assigned book aloud.
 Stock finds that helps struggling readers with fluency and forces strong readers to slow down and focus on comprehension.